Broader research data management context

 The Code lays out obligations for researchers and for institutions.
 The quote from the Code below summarises and explains researcher obligations around research data at a high level.

-The National Statement on Ethical Conduct in Human Research (2007) - Updated 2018 mandates that all research involving human participants must have an associated research data managment plan that includes:
+The National Statement on Ethical Conduct in Human Research (2007) - Updated 2018 strongly recommends all research involving human participants have an associated research data managment plan that includes:

 - Re-use of data